Sutton Hoo: The body in the ship-burial

 The presence of a platform (or a large coffin) that was about 9 ft indicated that there was a body present.
 An iron-bound wooden bucket, an iron lamp containing beeswax, and a bottle of north continental manufacture were close by.
 The objects around the body indicate that it lay with the head at the west end of the wooden structure.

-The man who was buried under Mound 1 cannot be identified,.
+The man who was buried under Mound 1 cannot be identified.
 Artefacts near the body have been identified as regalia, pointing to its being that of a king.
 Most of the suggestions for the occupant are East Anglian kings because of the proximity of the royal vill of Rendlesham.
 Since 1940, when H.M.
 Chadwick first ventured that the ship-burial was probably the grave of Rædwald, Rædwald has been considered the most likely candidate.
 The burial of his descendants in the mound cannot currently, however, be ruled out.

 From time to time, other identifications are suggested, including his sons Eorpwald, Sigeberht or Ecgric.
 Rædwald is favoured because of the high quality of the imported and commissioned materials and the resources needed to assemble them, the authority that the gold was intended to convey, the community involvement required to conduct the ritual at a cemetery reserved for an elite, the close proximity of Sutton Hoo to Rendlesham and the probable date horizons.
 Carver, says Chadwick's identification was "repeatedly endorsed by other scholars for fifty years", and that Rædwald "is still the favourite candidate".
 As of 2019, the refurbished museum on the site states that the body is Rædwald while the British Museum just says a "King of East Anglia".

-Coins dating to the 620s found at Sutton Hoo, consistent with Raedwald's recorded date of death around 624, and the idea that the wealth displayed there was consistent with his status as an overking have pointed to Raedwald.
+Coins dating to the 620s found at Sutton Hoo, consistent with Rædwald's recorded date of death around 624, and the idea that the wealth displayed there was consistent with his status as an overking have pointed to Rædwald.
 Analysis of the Merovingian coins by Gareth Williams, Curator of Early Medieval Coinage at the British Museum, has narrowed the date of the burial to 610 to 635.
 This makes Sigeberht, who died in 637, less likely.
 Rædwald is still the favourite, although Eorpwald also fits the timescale as he died 627–28.